marealtors/pyramco/README.md

 A collection of Python methods and functions for use with the RAMCO API

+AND NOW:

+A new API wrapper module that defines some key functions and simplifies the process of calling them.

 More info about the API at: https://api.ramcoams.com/api/v2/ramco_api_v2_doc.pdf

 - all require the `requests` module be installed in python http://docs.python-requests.org/en/master/